apotekalpro/APD-Oasis/README.md

 4. System automatically extracts:
    - Numeric code from Column E (for database)
    - Short code from Column F (for display to users)
+5. **NEW: Select Delivery Date** ⭐
+   - Choose the delivery date for this import
+   - Example: Import at night (Nov 15) for tomorrow (Nov 16) delivery
+   - Defaults to today if not changed
-5. Preview data and confirm import
+6. Preview data and confirm import

-### 2️⃣ Warehouse Loading Process (Warehouse/Driver) - NEW PALLET SCANNING!
+### 2️⃣ Warehouse Loading Process (Warehouse/Driver) - WITH DELIVERY DATE!

 1. Navigate to **Warehouse** page
+2. **NEW: Select Delivery Date** ⭐
+   - Choose which date's parcels to view and load
+   - Defaults to today
+   - Can view future dates if imported ahead
-2. View all outlets with pending pallets (displayed with short codes like "JKJSTT1", "MKC")
+3. View all outlets with pending pallets for selected date (displayed with short codes like "JKJSTT1", "MKC")
-3. **Scan Pallet ID** using barcode scanner or manual input
+4. **Scan Pallet ID** using barcode scanner or manual input
-4. System marks ALL transfers in that pallet as loaded at once
+5. System marks ALL transfers in that pallet as loaded at once
-5. View outlet details to see all transfers and delete if needed
+6. View outlet details to see all transfers and delete if needed
-6. Complete loading process with signature
+7. Complete loading process with signature

 **NEW Features:**
+- **Delivery date filter** - View and load parcels for specific dates
 - **Pallet ID scanning** - One scan = multiple transfers loaded automatically
 - **Outlet short codes** - See familiar codes (MKC, JBB) instead of numbers
 - **Outlet details view** - Click "Details" to see all transfers for each outlet